-We spent some time visiting the San Marcos Fort which I'll cover in more detail.
+We spent some time visiting the San Marcos Fort which I covered here.

 Click here to visit St. Photios Church.

-The oldest wooden school will also be covered in another post.
+The oldest wooden school was covered in another post.

 St. Augustine Foot Soldiers is in remembrance of the people who engaged in various forms of peaceful protest in St. Augustine in the early 1960s to advance the cause of civil rights, contributing to the passage of the Civil Rights Act of 1964.

 Click here for a detailed post about the college.